Umrath House at a glance

 Umrath House

-There is a kitchen available on the first floor of Umrath house, laundry facilities on the lower level, study spaces on every floor, and a multipurpose room/lounge on every floor.
+There is a kitchen available on the first floor of Umrath House, laundry facilities on the lower level, study spaces on every floor, and a multipurpose room/lounge on every floor.
+There is a music practice room for the residential community on the first floor of Zetcher House.

 The offices of Student Transitions and Engagement, Student Success Marketing & Communications, and Congress of the South 40 are located on the lower level of Umrath House.